tigerbeetle/tigerbeetle/demos/io_uring/README.md

 ### net_blocking.zig

-Uses blocking syscalls to `accept` at most one TCP connection and then `recv`/`send` 1000 bytes on this connection as an echo server.
+Uses blocking syscalls to `accept` at most one TCP connection and then `recv`/`send` up to 1000 bytes per message on this connection as an echo server.
 This should be the fastest candidate for the task on Linux, since it does not use `epoll` or any async methods.

 *This was designed by [MasterQ32](https://github.com/MasterQ32), Felix (xq) Queißner, who wrote [zig-network](https://github.com/MasterQ32/zig-network).
 Thanks for jumping in and creating this echo server candidate!*

 ### net_io_uring.zig

-Uses `io_uring` syscalls to `accept` one or more TCP connections and then `recv`/`send` 1000 bytes on these connections as an echo server.
+Uses `io_uring` syscalls to `accept` one or more TCP connections and then `recv`/`send` up to 1000 bytes per message on these connections as an echo server.
 This server is non-blocking and takes advantage of kernel 5.6 or higher with support for `IORING_FEAT_FAST_POLL`.

 **Note that kernel 5.7.16 and up introduces a [network performance regression](https://github.com/axboe/liburing/issues/215) that is being patched.
 If you can't reproduce these network performance results then check that you are on kernel 5.7.15.